-Goblin Slayer is another anime that triggered feminists, SJW’S and snowflakes of all shapes and colors.
+Goblin Slayer is another anime that triggered feminists, SJW’S and snowflakes of all shapes and sizes.

 Back in fall 2018 this anime caused backlash because of the 1st episode.
 Where Goblins “violate” women they’ve kidnapped and enslaved in their hideout.

-It’s not a cosy series in the slightest, and that’s clear from the beginning.
+It’s not a cozy series in the slightest, and that’s clear from the beginning.

 It even got to the point where Crunchyroll BANNED Goblin Slayer from its yearly anime awards.

 I guess they gave into the pressure of SJW’S and threw it in the rubbish pile to avoid “backlash”.

 It’s understandable, but art should never be censored since that’s the point of creativity.